Proposed Strategy for Encryption of Client Identifiers (amended on March 16, 2020)

 The relevant FIX tags should be populated with a string comprised of three concatenated elements:

-a 3-byte zero-padded number identifying the encrypting Dealer Member
+- a 3-byte unique dealer ID identifying the encrypting Dealer Member

 The concatenated binary data will be then encoded with Base64 to a 52-character string value assigned to the relevant FIX tag as the figure 2 illustrated below: